Chilkoot Lake Kayak

 Arrive at the lake, take in the scenery, and board your sea kayak.
 Sea kayaking is easy to learn and your expert guide will show you the basics of paddling.
 Outfitted with the proper gear, you’ll soon be gliding silently along the shores of the lake.
 This pristine lake is uncrowded, and the scenery is spectacular.
 Huge waterfalls spill off the cliffs surrounding the lake, lush green forests crowd the shoreline, and wildlife abounds.
 Pause at the base of one of these waterfalls where your guide will reveal the secret workings of the rainforest.
 Beginning in July, sockeye salmon spawn in one of the clear streams that feed into the lake.
 Eagles and bears are often attracted to this spot, and you’ll be able to view all the activity from your kayak.

 Paddle to shore and enjoy a snack before driving back to Haines.
-Once there, enjoy a guided driving tour of downtown Haines and historic Fort William H. Seward.
+Once there, enjoy a guided driving tour of downtown Haines and historic Fort William H. Seward if time permits.
 Board the high-speed catamaran for your journey back to Skagway.
 Return to your ship filled with memories and photographs from an unforgettable adventure.

 Day on the Fjord

 This is a great way to get out on the water and see the Lynn Canal at its best.
-Towering mountains and hanging glaciers are the backdrop for this guided wildlife extravaganza.
+Towering mountains and hanging glaciers are the backdrop for this visually stunning guided sea kayak adventure.
 This is a great option for a full-day trip.
 We will spend 5 to 6 hours exploring the waters of the Chilkat Peninsula and surrounding area.
-Take your choice of a double or single kayak and keep your eyes peeled for sea lions, seals, orcas, and humpback whales.
+Climb into your tandem kayak and keep your eyes peeled for sea lions, seals, orcas, and humpback whales.

 * Note – This trip can be influenced by wind and weather.
 If conditions exceed the ability of our guests or our safety protocols then the trip will be moved to Chilkoot Lake (see description above).
 All other details – except location – of our Day on the Fjord trip will not change.